Large Parts of Random Plane Partitions: a Poisson Limit Theorem: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we propose an approach for analysis of statistics related to counts of large and small parts in a random and uniformly chosen plane partition.
+In this work, we have proposed an approach for analysis of statistics related to counts of large and small parts in a random and uniformly chosen plane partition.
 The concept of conjugate trace of a plane partition, introduced by Stanley \cite{S73}, plays an important role in our study.
-We decompose the conjugate trace into the sum of the counts of parts $1,2,...$ and then we separate these counts by the formal variables $y_1,y_2,...$ in the underlying generating function.
-Cutting this sum till the $m$th row of the plane partition array shadowed by the conjugate trace, for suitable values of $m$ (see (\ref{mp})), we are able to study the asymptotic behavior of several particular statistics of counts of large part sizes.
-As an illustration, we prove a Poisson approximation for a statistic, which has a natural analogue in the case of linear integer partitions.
+We have decomposed the conjugate trace into the sum of the counts of parts $1,2,\dots$ and then we have separated these counts by the formal variables $y_1,y_2,\dots$ in the underlying generating function.
+Cutting this sum until the $m$th row of the plane partition array shadowed by the conjugate trace, for suitable values of $m$ (see (\ref{mp})), we are able to study the asymptotic behavior of several particular statistics of counts of large part sizes.
+As an illustration, we have proved a Poisson approximation for a statistic, which has a natural analogue in the case of linear integer partitions.
+Finally, we have shown that the restriction given by the conjugate trace of a plane partition of $n$ can be removed since it is bounded by a tail of a Poisson distribution and tends to $0$ as $n\to\infty$.
 We believe that our approach could be also applied to further studies in this direction (for instance, to establish central and local limit theorems for other similar plane partition statistics).

 Our last remark is related to the one-dimensional case of linear integer partitions.
 Fristedt's method of study of integer partition statistics \cite{F93} is purely probabilistic.
 It transfers the joint probability distribution of the part counts of a random and uniformly chosen one-dimensional partition into the joint conditional distribution of independent and geometrically distributed random variables.
-We are able to give an alternative proof of Theorem 1 based on generating function identities.
+We are able to give an alternative proof of Theorem \ref{t1} based on generating function identities.
 Below, for the sake of completeness, we will briefly sketch this proof.

 First, using general results from \cite[Chapter 1]{A76}, it is not difficult to show that

 where